-This Pressure Cooker Chicken Marsala Mushroom Soup was being saved for my This Old Gal cookbook, which will be out in a few months.
+This Pressure Cooker Chicken Marsala Mushroom Soup was being saved for This Old Gal Cookbook, which will be out August 2018.

 However, since the weather has turned chilly and soup is great for warming, I decided to post this up on my blog.

 I make a killer Cream of Mushroom Soup.
 I mean K.I.L.L.E.R.

 Ed loves soup but does not to eat it as frequently, as me.

 He also loves White Meat Chicken, which is not my favorite.